Lerner & Rowe Injury Attorneys

 Residential Fire and Gas Explosions: Propane and natural gas appliances are common in Phoenix homes.
 Faulty gas lines, defective appliances, and improper installation have led to residential explosions and fires.
 Apartment complexes with deferred maintenance or inadequate fire suppression systems have also been the site of serious burn injuries, potentially giving rise to premises liability claims against landlords or property management companies.

 Scalding and Hot Liquid Burns: Restaurant and food service workers across the Phoenix hospitality industry face scalding risks from commercial cooking equipment, steam, and hot liquids.
-Scalding injuries also affect children in residential settings, particularly when water heater temperatures are set too high — a product liability or premises liability issue in some cases.
+Scalding injuries also affect children in residential settings, particularly when water heater temperatures are set too high.
+That can be a product liability or premises liability issue in some cases.

 Wildfire and Brush Fire Exposure: Arizona's desert environment and expanding wildland-urban interface mean that wildfires pose a risk to Phoenix-area residents and firefighters.
 First responders and civilian contractors working near active fire lines have sustained serious burn injuries in recent years.